JSC-TechMinds/acdu-support-library/README.md

 Input is intended for variable-resistance 2-wire sensors, e.g. NTC 100k temperature sensors and photoresistors.
 One screw terminal is connected to 12 V via 60 kΩ pull-up resistance and to GND (ground) via 750 kΩ resistance.
 The second screw terminal is connected to ground.
 With nothing connected, expect non-zero value on the ADC.

+### SD card

+ACDU supports micro SD cards, the slot is on the bottom side of the board.
+Please note some versions of the ACDU do not have a microSD card slot fitted.
+The communication is done via the SPI serial interface.

+**Important:** In order for the communication to work properly, it is necessary to remove the JP1 jumper.

 ### Pinout

 ![ACDU_pinout](https://github.com/JSC-electronics/acdu-support-library/blob/bcd0f757ce4ca1667f882ca5b78d6a925fbf2f98/documentation/ACDU-V2-description.png)